arpat/remember/README.md

  ln -s remember.sh recollect
 ```

-## Now With Added Command Line tips and tricks
+## Now With Added Command Line 'tips and tricks'

 I have included some of the stuff I'm working with -sysdig examples from their website, and a few gcloud ones.